nivek750/Custom-Brawl/README.md

 # Custom-Brawl
 An Open Source Brawling game on Android

-This game allows you to add new characters.
+This game allows users to add new characters and mods to the game.